 IBAN stands for International Bank Account Number.
 You can use IBANs when making or receiving international payments.
 On the other hand, a SWIFT code would be a code that helps international banks identify the destination of wire transfers.

-For other Regions Bank banking products or procedures, you may contact Regions Bank customer service on the website, you can do a branch visit.
+You may contact Regions Bank customer service on the website for other Regions Bank banking products or procedures.
+You can do a branch visit.
 They will assist you with your online banking, checking, bills, direct deposits, payment, and other bank products.regions routing number